Deep down, many of us feel that we’re not as happy as we could be:

 The relationship between motivation and action is a two-way street: Feeling good makes it easier to accomplish hard things.
 But doing hard things leads to feeling good.

-Happy people believe that motivation is built not bestowed—that’s it’s something largely under their control.
+Happy people trend to believe that motivation is built not bestowed—that’s it’s something largely under their control.

 They know that the best way to accomplish their most important goals and aspirations—from losing weight to building a satisfying marriage—is to generate a steady stream of motivation for themselves by doing difficult but meaningful things regardless of how they feel.